 Racism & White Privilege

-This past year several members of our church community were involved in the Marblehead Racial Justice Team and were responsible for several events.
-They are looking forward to another year of exciting projects.
+Many members of our church community are involved in the Marblehead Racial Justice Team and responsible for several events.
+This is a very active area of interest.

 Justice in the Middle East (UUJME-MA)